zoehudson/ToDoList/README.md

 ## Requirements

 - .NET Core 8
+- install hosting bundle for windows and the SDK
 - Visual Studio 2022
-- Node.js 18.13
-- Angular 18
 - ASP.NET and Web Development workload
-- Node.js (for Angular development)
+- Node.js minimum version 18.13
-- PrimeNG (set up documentation here:https://primeng.org/installation )

-## Installation

 ### Backend (.NET Core)

 1. Clone this repository to your local machine.
-2. Navigate to the `backend` directory.
+2. Navigate to the todolist.client directory.
-3. Run the following command to restore the .NET Core dependencies: dotnet restore run the following installs npm install -g @angular/cli npm install

-### Frontend
-npm install primeng
+3. run npm install

-5. Add PrimeNG styles to your project.
-You can either import them in `angular.json` or `src/styles.css`:

-With angular.json:
-"styles": [
-"node_modules/primeng/resources/themes/lara-light-blue/theme.css",
-"node_modules/primeng/resources/primeng.min.css",
-...
-]

-With styles.css:
-@import "primeng/resources/themes/lara-light-blue/theme.css";
-@import "primeng/resources/primeng.css";

-ng serve
+4. npm run start
+   OR
+4. In Visual Studio 2022 click start or select https and click start (should run both frontend and backend)

 The frontend will be served at `https://localhost:4200`.

 ## Usage

-Once both the backend and frontend servers are running, you can access the ToDo List application by visiting `http://localhost:4200` in your web browser.
+Once both the backend and frontend servers are running, you can access the ToDo List application by visiting `https://localhost:4200` in your web browser.
+note:
+- PrimeNG is used (set up documentation here:https://primeng.org/installation if youre interested)
 ## Features

 - Add, delete, and update todos.